Joseph Farcot

-Jean Joseph Léon Farcot (23 June 1824 – 19 March 1908) was a French engineer and industrialist whose factories employed up to 700 workers.
+Jean Joseph Léon Farcot (/fɑːrˈkoʊ/ far-KOH, /fr/; 23 June 1824 – 19 March 1908) was a French engineer and industrialist whose factories employed up to 700 workers.
 He was also a prolific inventor.

 He was one of the pioneers of the servomechanism, where a feedback loop helps control a machine.

 The invention lets one helmsman control a ship's rudder weighing several tons.

 Life

 Jean Joseph Léon Farcot was born in Paris on 23 June 1824.
 He was the son of the engineer Marie-Joseph Farcot (1798–1875).

 His grandfather was the learned economist and philanthropist Joseph Jean Chrysostome Farcot (1744–1815).

 At first he was interested in history, but then decided to join the family business.

 He obtained a diploma in 1845 from the Central School of Arts and Manufactures in Paris.

 He then joined the family firm.

 In 1846 Marie-Joseph Farcot transferred his factory close to the docks and railway station in Saint-Ouen on the Seine.
 Through successive purchases of land the works grew to almost 4 ha.

 The main output of the factory was steam engines, but it also produced boilers, pumps and electrical machines.

 Joseph Farcot help build the workshops in Saint-Ouen.
 In 1848 he became head of the research section of the Maison Farcot.

 The factory employed 145 workers in 1849, and 500–700 between 1872 and 1902.